lreisdeandrade/moviedb/README.md

 ## Some Notes

-- I created a exclusive module exclusively to demonstrate a way to let the service be tottaly decoupled from the app.
+- I created a separated module exclusively to demonstrate a way to let the service be tottaly decoupled from the app.
 That helps when the service is the same in multiple front ends.
 - Made one unit test test to show how with this architecture we make things easier to test.

 ### Contact